Bedrock-OSS/regolith-docs/docs/filters/filter-introduction.md

 ## Online and Local Filters
 Filters fall into two categories - online and local.

 Using online filters is best for beginners.
 You can simply {ref}`install them<installing-filters>` using `regolith install` command and they should be ready to use.
-Many of these filters have already been written, and are included as part of the {ref}`standard library<standard-library>` and {ref}`community filters<community-filters>`.
+Many of these filters have already been written, and are included as part of the [standard library](https://github.com/Bedrock-OSS/regolith-filter-resolver?tab=readme-ov-file#standard-filters) and [community filters](https://github.com/Bedrock-OSS/regolith-filter-resolver?tab=readme-ov-file#community-filters).

 If you are more experienced, you can write your own filters in your favorite programming language.
 You can read more about developing {ref}`local<local-filters>` and {ref}`online<online-filters>` filters in their respective sections.